 Enrolling in Computer Science graduate courses

-Starting several weeks before the start of the term and ending at the course drop/add deadline (about six weeks after the start of the term), graduate students can enroll in CS graduate courses using Quest, the University of Waterloo's student information system.
+Starting several weeks before the start of the term and ending at the course drop/add deadline (about three weeks after the start of the term), graduate students can enroll in CS graduate courses using Quest, the University of Waterloo's student information system.
 Students are advised to consult with their supervisor prior to enrolling in courses online.

 Enrolling in non-CS graduate courses